RasaHQ/taipo/README.md

-  --char-max INTEGER  Max number of chars to change per line  [default: 3] --word-max INTEGER  Max number of words to change per line  [default: 3] --lang TEXT         Language for keyboard layout  [default: en] --help              Show this message and exit.
+  --char-max INTEGER  Max number of chars to change per line  [default: 3] --word-max INTEGER  Max number of words to change per line  [default: 3] --lang TEXT         Language for keyboard layout  [default: en] --seed-aug INTEGER  The seed value to augment the data --help              Show this message and exit.
 ```